HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 4. **Headless / API-first** platforms (e.g., Commercetools, Medusa) provide the commerce backend as a service, while the merchant owns the frontend experience and hosting.
 5. **Agentic commerce (agent-ready commerce)** layers sit alongside (or on top of) the storefront: structured product data, inventory, policies, identity, and payment flows exposed through APIs and standards so assistants and AI agents can safely discover products and execute purchases-with clear user consent and guardrails.

 Platforms may fall into more than one category.
-For example, some vendors offer SaaS, PaaS, and self-hosted options, and many "headless" builds still rely on SaaS backends under the hood.
+For example, some vendors offer SaaS, PaaS, and self-hosted options, and many headless builds still rely on SaaS backends under the hood.
 The important variables are who controls hosting, who controls the runtime and upgrade path, and how much freedom you have to change the frontend and backend.

 ## Platform detection

-We used an open‑source tool called Wappalyzer to detect technologies used by websites.
+We used a tool called Wappalyzer to detect technologies used by websites.
 It can detect ecommerce platforms, content management systems, JavaScript frameworks, analytics, and more.

 For this analysis, we considered a site to be ecommerce if we detected either: